 When your financial aid is disbursed, amounts due from basic tuition and fees and housing will be deducted automatically from the awarded aid.
 University Cash Services will send you an email and you may view the transactions in your student account.

 To promote public health and safety, the California State University (CSU) has long-established immunization requirements.
 Under the direction of the CSU Chancellor’s Office, students must meet the immunization standards by the end of their first and/or second semesters to avoid holds on class registration.

 Find detailed requirements, updates and instructions at Klotz Student Health Center Immunizations, including:

 - A tutorial on how to upload proof of immunization or immunity through CSUN’s “myHealth Patient Portal”

 - Requirements for students enrolled in health care fields of study or teacher education programs

-Visit Academic Advising to prepare for your appointment and download the fall 2022 New Freshman Advising Checklist (PDF).
+- Download and review the New Freshman Advising Checklist (PDF).

-You can register for NSO and learn more about dates, NSO schedules and other important information on the First-Time Freshmen Orientation website.
+You can register for NSO and learn more about dates, NSO schedules and other important information on the First-Time Freshman Orientation website.
 NSO is mandatory and fun!